F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 The beginning of the season appeared to be an all-Ferrari game with a possibility of an easy championship for Michael Schumacher.
 The McLarens, especially, weren’t as competitive as in the 2000 season or the two seasons before that.

 However, all of that changed starting with the third race of the season.
-McLaren was challenging the Ferrari team again, both in qualifying and the races.
+McLaren was back to challenging Ferrari again, both in qualifying and the races.
 The leading opposition came from David Coulthard rather than Mika Hakkinen.
 Mika had some situations where luck didn't go his way, but Coulthard seemed to bend luck in his favour.
 He was fast, too, and at times quick enough to put the Ferraris behind.
 That was setting up the contest quite well.

-So, the McLarens had become better, the Williams-BMW challenge still remained, and it was now up to the Ferrari team to respond.
+So, the McLarens had become better, the Williams-BMW challenge still remained, and it was now up to the Ferrari to respond.
 Could they do it?

 And most importantly, could the championship leader, Michael Schumacher, win the Monaco GP?
 Let’s find out.